Internal Links

 At times, formal discussion teams will be organized around specific issues as Projects.
 After discussion and analysis, the teams report back to the class.
 Students may be asked to perform as professionals in the roles of decision maker, team leader, facilitator, editor and various resource specialists from a variety of disciplines.
 When an assignment is given by the Professor, the team is to solve the problem and present their solution to the class.

-Exams will be objective in nature: multiple choice, true false, fill in the blank, completions, short answer.
+Quizzes will be objective in nature: multiple choice, true false

 Students are expected to take time to stay informed on the news and current events of the day in order to enhance their ability to analyze the social problems examined in class.